yudai-nkt/optprob/README.md

 * `multicol`

 ### Installation
-Clone the repository or download from the [Releases](https://github.com/yudai-nkt/optprob/releases).
+Clone the repository or download the archive from the [Releases](https://github.com/yudai-nkt/optprob/releases).
 Put each file in the following directories.

 * `optprob.sty`: `$TEXMF/tex/latex/optprob/`